 Training Requirement.

-All justices and judges must complete on-demand anti-harassment and anti-discrimination training within 6 months of investiture or within 6 months of this amended CJD's effective date.
+All justices and judges must complete on-demand anti-harassment and antidiscrimination training within 6 months of investiture or by December 31, 2023 (six months from the July 1, 2023, effective date of the training requirement), whichever is later.